 What are the alternatives?

-Doorstep loans can offer a fairly quick fix when you get into difficulty with finances, but should only be considered as a last resort.
+Doorstep loans should only be considered as a last resort.
 Before you apply for one, make sure you’ve considered other options.
 Is the expenditure you’re planning urgent and essential?
 If you’re struggling to pay a bill for example, you could try talking to your utility provider about a payment plan.

 There’s a wealth of free information on alternatives at the government’s moneyadviceservice.org.uk, plus sound advice on managing debt generally.